 - Remove pan, and top with the remaining green onions and cilantro.
 Let cool for about 5-10 minutes, then cut into 8 equal pieces.

-Serving size is 1/8th of casserole
+The serving size is 1/8th of the casserole